 This festival is celebrated with different names across India, for example, Pongal in South India, Lohri in Punjab and Haryana, Bihu in Assam and Khichdi Festival in Bihar.
 This festival signifies the end of darkness and the beginning of new chapters in everyone’s life.

 Holi festival in India is the celebration of love, color and loads of fun.
+There is a vast history behind the Holi festival of India.
 This festival is celebrated by burning Holika ( Bonfire ) night prior to the Holi evening.
-Holi is celebrated as a victory for Prahlad, son of Hiranyakashyap over Holika ( sister of Hiranyakashyap) who jumped with him in the holy fire on the demand of her brother Hiranyakashyap as she was blessed to enter blazing fire without damaging herself.
+Holi in India is celebrated as a victory for Prahlad, son of Hiranyakashyap over Holika ( sister of Hiranyakashyap) who jumped with him in the holy fire on the demand of her brother Hiranyakashyap as she was blessed to enter blazing fire without damaging herself.
 Hiranyakashyap was a cruel king and wanted to be worshiped by his kingdom as a god to which his son Prahlad revolted and worshiped Lord Narayan instead.
 Prahlad returned back from the fire without any harm, whereas Holika was burnt to death.
 That’s where Holi gets its significance of celebrating good over evil.
 The other story that relates to Holi is Lord Krishna use to apply colors to his beloved Radha while they played and in return, Radha and her friends use to beat him and his friends with sticks which started as the famous Lathmar Holi Tradition which is one of the various types of Holi celebration in India.

-Historic Origin: Victory of good over evil, the festival of love and fun.
+Significance:- Victory of good over evil, the festival of love, and fun.

-Celebrations: Playing with colors, performing the Lathmar ritual, Preparing Thandai and Bhang.
+How it is Celebrated:- Playing with colors, performing the Lathmar ritual, Preparing Thandai, and Bhang.

 Ganeshotsav is one of the most important festivals in India which is celebrated for 10 days in Maharashtra to welcome the elephant-headed Lord Ganesh on the occasion of his birthday.
 Lord Ganesh is worshiped as the lord of success and destroyer of evil and obstacles.
 This festival is celebrated with great pomp and show in Maharashtra.
 Devotees bring Ganesh idols in their house and worship the Idol with Diyas, and his favorite food called the Modak.
 He is welcomed in the house with a lot of love and stays with the family for 10 days as a part of the family member.
 Houses at this time are decorated with lights and Mandals.
 Huge Ganesh Idols can be seen worshiped on the pavements and housing societies.
 One can feel the vibes of the festivals when places are brightly lit, music and gatherings flood these Mandals with belief and love for the lord.
 Alibaug cha Raja in Mumbai is considered to be the most visited Ganesh Mandal in Mumbai.
 This Mandal is visited by a lot of Bollywood celebrities, politicians and businessmen making it the most famous Ganesh Mandal in Mumbai.
 On the 10th day of the festival, the immersion of Lord Ganesh in water takes place with a belief of him returning back the next year.
 Many documentaries about the preceding of these festivals have been shot.
 This festival surely has to be on the list while you visit India.